textileio/community/docs/powergate/storageconfig.md

 # Managing Storage with the StorageConfig

-Every [Storage Profile](storage.md#intro-to-storage-profiles) can manage how data is stored on IPFS and Filecoin using the **StorageConfig** ([details below](#storageconfig-details)).
+Every [user](storage.md#intro-to-users) can manage how data is stored on IPFS and Filecoin using the **StorageConfig** ([details below](#storageconfig-details)).
 The StorageConfig is a powerful tool to customize all the details of how you store data on Filecoin, make it available over IPFS, enforce replication, manage expiring deals, and more.

 ## Setting the StorageConfig

 In every Powergate deployment there are three ways to manage StorageConfigs throughout the system.

-1. The Storage Profile default StorageConfig.
+1. The user default StorageConfig.
 This is initially set by the system default StorageConfig.
-It can be modified by the Storage Profile owner after creation.
+It can be modified by the user after creation.
 2. The storage request StorageConfig.
-This will use the Storage Profile default, but a custom StorageConfig can also be supplied at request time.
+This will use the user default, but a custom StorageConfig can also be supplied at request time.
 3. A storage update StorageConfig.
 Any StorageConfigs attached to existing stored data can be updated with a new StorageConfig.
-The Storage Profile will then work to modify the way data is stored to match the new configuration
+The user will then work to modify the way data is stored to match the new configuration

-### Get the default StorageConfig of a Storage Profile
+### Get the default StorageConfig of a user

-View the current default StorageConfig of an Storage Profile.
+View the current default StorageConfig of a user.

 ```bash
 pow config default -t <token>
 ```

-### Set the default StorageConfig of a Storage Profile
+### Set the default StorageConfig of a user

 To set the default `StorageConfig` to one stored in `new-config.json`.